 Another thing you probably already do is follow industry articles and publications.
 Make note of any industry experts who write contributor pieces or who are quoted in these articles.

-Spend some time on conference websites looking at presenters, panelists and keynote speakers.
+Spend some time on conference websites looking at presenters, panelists, and keynote speakers.
 These resources are gold mines for finding potential guest bloggers.
-Not only can you get an idea for what they like talking about, but odds are they already understand the benefit of being a thought leader and may be open to additional guesting opportunities.
+Not only can you get an idea of what they like talking about, but odds are they already understand the benefit of being a thought leader and may be open to additional guesting opportunities.